 Call for Papers

-41st International Conference of the Haskins Society
+44th International Conference of the Haskins Society

-The featured speakers in 2022 include:
+The featured speakers in 2025 will be:

 For individual paper submissions, please send a 250-word abstract and c.v. to haskinsconference@gmail.com.